paulotrindade1/shoppingTimeline-api/README.md

 API for dito challenger

 ## Rest API - endpoint
-  POST method to sort the timeline: http://localhost:8080/timeline
+  POST method to get the timeline: http://localhost:8080/timeline

 ## IDE, technologies and tools